velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 ’Tis quiet enough in the deserted office I can hear the tumbler's pins click into place.
 The lock turns and with effort I slide open the heavy steel door, wincing at the creak it makes.
 Automatic luminators spring to life, dimly illuminating a huge room filled with rows upon rows of heavy, numbered lock-boxes.
 Fingering the master key on my ring, I set off down the corridor.

 Power is a tricky thing.
 Not even we of the Privy Council can enforce our every whim upon the world, even if we may fancy so from time to time — ’tis the sovereign alone to whom that privilege adheres, and she who forgets this singular principle will be hard-pressed to survive the deadly, fast-paced game of courtly politics.
-Many in high office make the arrogant mistake of thinking the power they wield *belongs* to them, of thinking it earned rather than given, and invriably learn of their error from the blade of the headsman’s axe.
+Many in high office make the arrogant mistake of thinking the power they wield *belongs* to them, of thinking it earned rather than gived -- and invariably they learn of their error from the blade of the headsman’s axe.
 But Kestrel was a wiser woman than that, and taught me many subtler weapons to wield than a demanding, pompous voice.
 "No matter how silken your robe nor fancy your hat, never let yourself forget the art of common skullduggery, nor think yourself above it;" so went her mantra.
 I’m not sure I’ve ever felt so grateful for her years of patient tutelage as I do at this moment.

 Row 12.
 I turn, heading down the row, keeping my eyes fixed on the box designations.
 My destination is halfway to the far wall, a black, sturdy safe just like all the others, two identifying Old Script characters painted carefully across the the faceplate with a calligrapher’s brush.
 Into the slot I slide in the master key, a simple strip of metal engraved with the emblem of the Crown, looking more than an ornament than anything else — the locks here operate on magnetic principles alone, and are reputed to be unpickable.
 The barrel turns.

 Having tasted real power, I understand the temptation of forgetfulness all too well.
 Ever intoxicated by the bowing and scraping of servants, the ease by which the strokes of my pen beget suffering and death, I could well have forgotten that the women and men who carry out my bidding do not serve *me* — and indeed would gladly throw me to the _pien şai_ if it bought them even the pettiest rise in station.
 I may wear a vizier’s robes, but they are loaned, not woven by my own hands.
 The finely filigreed structure of Imperial power long predated my birth, and shall long survive my death.
-And while her Serene Radiance did deign to permit me a hand on the reins, the _şue phin_ I drive is not mine to ride where I wish — and she is far from tame.
+And while her Serene Radiance did deign to permit me a hand on the reins, the _şue phin_ I ride is not mine to drive where I wish — and she is far from tame.

-The articles I seek are within the box, each secured in a labeled cloth bag.
-I remove them one by one — a sleek, delicately forged sidearm; a few magazines of ammunition; a strange, boxy little mechanism that looks something like a farcaster; a galvanic camera; a metal slate of uncertain purpose; odds and ends besides — and stow them away in my satchel, filling up the evidence-bags with crumpled paper to conceal their emptiness from a casual glance.
+The articles I seek are within the safe, each secured in a labeled cloth bag.
+I remove them one by one — a sleek, delicately forged sidearm whose simple elegance would bring even a master gunsmith to tears; a few magazines of ammunition; a strange, boxy little mechanism that looks something like a farcaster; a galvanic camera; a metal slate of uncertain purpose; odds and ends besides — and stow them away in my satchel, filling up the evidence-bags with crumpled paper to conceal their emptiness from a casual glance.
 Finished, I relock the safe and set off further down the row.

 All power flows from a sovereign, Kestrel taught me.
 When you wield the power of a great sovereign in accordance with her will, it will flow easily and true, effortlessly solidfying a handful of words into a spear of godly force that will strike far across space, shatter the foundation of worlds and alter the fate of nations.
 But when you try to wield that power against its own sovereign, it will revolt, kick and buck and spit until you are thrown from the saddle and trampled in the dirt by the same energies that you once unwisely imagined yourself the master of.

 Box 2267 is, per the registry, not yet assigned a case; ’tis meant to be empty.
 It is not so.
 I collect the handful of documents, slips, and booklets I stowed within for safekeeping before I head back out of the vault.
 I peek cautiously out from behind the door to ensure the hallways are empty before I step out into the dim lighting of the evidence chamber, locking the vault behind me.
 One last task lies ahead — but a cathartic one.

 The institutions that form the sinew of political might are designed for a specific purpose: their structure delineates how they can and cannot be used.
-To we who sit near t;he apex where that complex web of ecosystems is knotted into one, their actual structure can become perilously opaque — too used are we to the convenience of secretaries and flunkies, whose thankless task it is to translate and transmit our words down the veins and arteries of that voluminous hierarchy until they reach the common thugs who will finally carry them out.
+To we who sit near the apex where that complex web of ecosystems is knotted into one, their actual structure can become perilously opaque — too used are we to the convenience of secretaries and flunkies, whose thankless task it is to translate and transmit our will down the veins and arteries of that voluminous hierarchy until it reaches the common thugs who will finally carry it out.
 This is the trap that the powerful set for the disloyal, the tripwire that must be avoided if you've any design against your sovereign’s interest. ’Tis where you must resort again to common skullduggery, and where you must wield only with surgical precision the power bestowed upon you.
 You must prevent it from rebellion by the simple expedient of convincing it that you are acting in accordance with your sovereign’s will — even when nothing could be further from the truth.

 The offices of my subordinates are not nearly so well appointed as my own.
 This part of the complex is full of little rooms for the little people, the secretaries, agents, and researchers who make up the bulk of the Office for Defense of the Throne — the ones who do the actual work of defending that throne.
 I catch sight of one lit office, someone working late on a case, and duck my head as I pass her window.